vvetta/vvetta/README.md

 ## Hi there 👋

+## About Me:

+Hi all!
+My name is Nikita and I'm 20 years old!
+I'm a Python Backend developer.
+My main framework is FastAPI, but I also know many other technologies.

 <!--
 **vvetta/vvetta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.